ableyjoe/uwo-mesc/ECE-9609B-001-GW19/presentation1/presentation1-notes.md

 core can produce strange-looking output where whole sections of the output have the same latency measurements reported.

+In the following example, the hops through AT&T's network are elongated in this fashion, and all show the same round-trip latency.
+There are better examples.

 ```[monster:~]% traceroute route-server.cbbtier3.att.net
 traceroute to route-server.cbbtier3.att.net (12.0.1.28), 64 hops max, 40 byte packets
  1  h67-215-197-147.host.egate.net (67.215.197.147)  0.991 ms  0.762 ms  0.704 ms